-Statistics by Statista says- “As of January 2021 there were 4.66 billion active internet users worldwide – 59.5 percent of the global population.
-Of this total, 92.6 percent (4.32 billion) accessed the internet via mobile devices.”
+Statista’s statistics say, “As of January 2023, there were 5.3 billion internet users worldwide, up from 4.9 billion in the previous year.”
 Isn’t it amazing?
-So many internet users might be running the websites and web applications on their phone browsers.
+So many internet users might be running websites and web applications on their phone browsers.

-As is clear from the above statistics, web testing requires catering to a wide spectrum of users.
+As the above statistics show, web testing requires catering to a broad spectrum of users.
 So can we do it manually?
-Of course, we can, but it is going to cost huge effort, time, test lab set-up, and resources, thus, a significantly more budget.
+Of course, we can, but it will cost a vast amount of effort, time, test lab set-up, and resources, thus, significantly more budget.

-Also, if the application covers a large user base then definitely it is next to impossible to manually cover all possible device, browser, platform, and version combinations that your target audience may be using.
-We would want to use automation testing as a resort, in this case, else it is a mammoth task.
+Also, suppose the application covers a large user base.
+In that case, it is next to impossible to manually cover all possible devices, browsers, platforms, and version combinations that your target audience may be using.
+We would want to use automation testing as a resort in this case, or else it is a mammoth task.

 The below points provide a glimpse of why we should use automation tools for web testing on real mobile and desktop browsers:

 We need to test the application on API, backend, UI, cross-browser, and security levels, preferably on real devices.
 We would want to test the application on a real device’s browser to rule out any possibility of bug slippage in the real environment.
 Any bug in the real environment will cost catastrophically for any web app.For that purpose, it is always wise to thoroughly research the users and their devices/browsers before commencing the testing.
 Accordingly, we can select the real devices/browsers to perform the automated web testing.